eeemarv/eland/docs/dokku.md

 Mail is sent only from MAIL_FROM_ADDRESS and MAIL_NOREPLY_ADDRESS.
 These addresses should be set up for DKIM in the mailserver.

+### Google geocoding

+Coordinates of addresses are looked up and cached from the Google geocoding service in order to show the location on maps.
+At maximum every 2 minutes a request is sent to the API in order not to hit the daily free limit.
+You need to get a key from https://developers.google.com/maps/documentation/geocoding/intro and put the key in the environment variable GOOGLE_GEO_API_KEY

+The geocoding service can be blocked by setting GEO_BLOCK to 1.

 ## Request hosting form

 The Domain of a request-hosting form can be set with: